Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Introduction

-This brings to the second special feature of the Cremmer-Gervais $R$-matrix: its relation to W-algebras.
+This brings to the second special feature of the Cremmer--Gervais $R$-matrix: its relation to W-algebras.
 In principle, the exchange algebra of the Toda field theory (which is related to affine W-algebras) is ``controlled'' by the standard dynamical $R$-matrix \cite{GervaisNeveu}, but, as we mentioned before, it was shown in \cite{CremmerGervais} that is possible to gauge away the dependence on the dynamical parameter.
-Likewise, it was observed in \cite{BuffenoirRocheTerrasAffine} that the Cremmer-Gervais $R$-matrix can be constructed using the \emph{Sevostyanov characters} \cite{SevostyanovWhittakerModules} which are used to define a $q$-analog of the principal finite W-algebra.
-So, one may ask: what is a direct relation between the Cremmer-Gervais $R$-matrix and W-algebras?
+Likewise, it was observed in \cite{BuffenoirRocheTerrasAffine} that the Cremmer--Gervais $R$-matrix can be constructed using the \emph{Sevostyanov characters} \cite{SevostyanovWhittakerModules} which are used to define a $q$-analog of the principal finite W-algebra.
+So, one may ask: what is a direct relation between the Cremmer--Gervais $R$-matrix and W-algebras?
+This paper is an attempt to answer these questions in a somewhat simpler situation of the rational analog of the Cremmer--Gervais solution.

-This paper is a small attempt to answer these questions in a somewhat simpler situation of the rational analog of the Cremmer-Gervais solution (or, rather, a degeneration thereof), see \cite{EndelmanHodges}.
-It turns out that, first, it is intrinsically defined not for the whole group $\GL_N$, but for the so-called \emph{mirabolic subgroup} $\rM_N$ of invertible transformations preserving the last basis vector in $\C^N$ with the Lie algebra $\m_N$; second, as we show in the paper, it naturally comes in a family over the subspace of the diagonal matrices in $\m_N$.
-Explicitly, if $e\in \gl_N$ is the principal nilpotent element and $h$ is such a diagonal matrix, then a \emph{rational Cremmer-Gervais $r$-matrix} is the inverse of the trace pairing $x\wedge y \mapsto \Tr((e-h)\cdot [x,y])$ for $x,y\in \m_N$.

-To quantize this family of classical $r$-matrices, we adopt the so-called \emph{exchange construction} of \cite{EtingofVarchenkoExchange} to the setting of Whittaker modules over the mirabolic subalgebra, or, rather, its categorical interpretation as in \cite{KalmykovSafronov}.
-The main ingredient of the construction is a natural isomorphism

-between the Whittaker vectors in the translated module $\mathcal{W} \otimes V$ and those of $\mathcal{W}$, where $\mathcal{W}$ is an arbitrary Whittaker module over $\m_N$ and $V$ is an $\rM_N$-representation.
-We do it with the help of a Whittaker analog of the \emph{extremal projector} \cite{AsherovaSmirnovTolstoy} in the dynamical setting that we call the \emph{Kirillov projector} as it bears some resemblance to the Kirillov model from $p$-adic groups \cite{Kirillov}.
-This is an element $P_{\m_N}(\vec{u})$ lying in a certain completion of the universal enveloping algebra $\U\m_N$ and depending on a vector of parameters $\vec{u} = (u_1,\ldots,u_{N-1})$. \cref{thm::main_thm} is the main result of the paper. \begin{theorem} As an operator acting on right Whittaker modules over $\m_N$, the Kirillov projector satisfies